Lafayette in Lafayette Parish, Louisiana — The American South (West South Central)

 Erected 2011.

 Location.
 30° 13.391′ N, 92° 1.4′ W. Marker is in Lafayette, Louisiana, in Lafayette Parish.
-Marker can be reached from St John Street north of West Main Street, on the left when traveling north.
+It can be reached from St John Street north of West Main Street, on the left when traveling north.
 Touch for map.
 Marker is at or near this postal address: 914 St John Street, Lafayette LA 70501, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-The Cathedral of Saint John the Evangelist (within shouting distance of this marker); Cathedral-Carmel School (within shouting distance of this marker); General Alfred Mouton (about 800 feet away, measured in a direct line); Gilbert du Motier, Marquis de La Fayette (approx. 0.2 miles away); Lafayette Museum / Le Musee de Lafayette (approx. 0.2 miles away); Gordon Square (approx. 0.3 miles away); Jean Jacques Alfred Mouton Monument (approx. 0.3 miles away); 9-11 Memorial (approx. 0.4 miles away).
+At least 8 other markers are within walking distance of this marker: The Cathedral of Saint John the Evangelist (within shouting distance of this marker); Cathedral-Carmel School (within shouting distance of this marker); General Alfred Mouton (about 800 feet away, measured in a direct line); Gilbert du Motier, Marquis de La Fayette (approx. 0.2 miles away); Lafayette Museum / Le Musee de Lafayette (approx. 0.2 miles away); Gordon Square (approx. 0.3 miles away); Jean Jacques Alfred Mouton Monument (approx. 0.3 miles away); 9-11 Memorial (approx. 0.4 miles away).
 Touch for a list and map of all markers in Lafayette.

 Credits.
-This page was last revised on May 28, 2023.
+This page was last revised on February 12, 2026.
 It was originally submitted on July 26, 2015.
-This page has been viewed 1,911 times since then and 159 times this year.
+This page has been viewed 4,746 times since then and 316 times this year.
 Photos: 1, 2. submitted on July 26, 2015. • Bernard Fisher was the editor who published this page.